 "The keto diet is a high-fat, very low-carbohydrate diet with the goal of changing the way your body fuels itself.
-Instead of using carbs, your body turns to its fat stores to break down and use as energy," a state called ketosis, explains Pam Nisevich Bede, RD, a registered dietitian and keto expert with ZonePerfect.
-The goal is to cut carb intake down to 5 to 10 percent of daily calories, increase fats to make up about 75 to 80 percent of daily calories and leave the remainder for protein.
+Instead of using carbs, your body turns to its fat stores to break down and use as energy," a state called ketosis, explains Pamela Nisevich Bede, RD, a registered dietitian and keto expert with ZonePerfect.
+The goal is to cut your carb intake down to 5 to 10 percent of your daily calories, increase fats to make up about 75 to 80 percent of your daily calories and leave the remainder for protein.

 Snacks have the potential to make or break a diet, so it's important to choose ones that fit the keto structure and keep you in that fat-burning zone.
 You should also choose snacks that are packed with nutrients, as these will help keep you fuller longer and provide essential vitamins and minerals to strengthen your muscles and provide sustainable energy.

-Veggies and Dip
+1. Veggies and Dip

 Nuts, as well as nut butter, are a great snack option for people following the keto diet as they're high in healthy fats and low in carbs.
-"Pecans, macadamia nuts and Brazil nuts are ones with lower carb counts, whereas cashews and pistachios contain more carbs," says Bede.
+"Pecans, macadamia nuts and Brazil nuts are ones with lower carb counts, whereas cashews and pistachios contain more carbs," Bede says.
 You can enjoy all nut varieties on keto by simply monitoring portion size to stay within your daily carb count.

 Feel free to enjoy a serving with some cheese, unsweetened Greek yogurt or a stick of beef jerky if you need a little something extra.

-Low-Carb Granola Bars
+3. Low-Carb Bars

 With almonds, almond butter, coconut flakes and chocolate chips, they will satisfy a sweet craving without kicking you out of ketosis or leading to a sugar crash.
 Each bar contains just under 200 calories and is sweetened with monk fruit, a keto-friendly sweetener, to keep blood sugar levels stable.

-Bacon-Wrapped Jalapeño Poppers
+5. Bacon-Wrapped Jalapeño Poppers

 Serve some heat with these spicy, cheesy poppers wrapped in thick bacon from blogger Hey Keto Mama.
 These crowd-pleasers are perfect for any game night or outdoor barbecue.
-Each stuffed jalapeño half contains 117 calories, 1 gram of net carbs, 10 grams of fat, and 5 grams of protein.
+Each stuffed jalapeño half contains 117 calories, 1 gram of net carbs, 10 grams of fat and 5 grams of protein.

-Berries and Cream
+6. Berries and Cream

 Fruit is tricky on keto, and most options aren't allowed due to their high sugar content.
 However, berries can be eaten in moderation, as they're low in sugar and high in fiber.

 "For a sweet snack, I often recommend berries topped with heavy whipping cream.
 Pick berries that are lower in carbs like raspberries and blackberries, which are also full of important antioxidants," says Bede.
-A half-cup of raspberries contains about 14 grams of carbs, 7.5 grams of which are fiber, per the USDA.
+A cup of raspberries contains about 14 grams of carbs, 8 grams of which are fiber, per the USDA.

-Avocado and Low-Carb Crackers
+7. Avocado and Low-Carb Crackers